 ...round and round!

-With all the thoughts flying around in your head and with each one your planning how and what to do!
+With all the thoughts flying around in your head and with each one, you plan how and what to do!
 When I climb into bed, this is the worst time for overthinking for me.
-I am setting myself up for a shitty day, If I don’t get enough sleep I am awful the next day, grumpy and very snappy.
+I am setting myself up for a shitty day, and If I don’t get enough sleep, I am awful the next day, grumpy and very snappy.

-This is not great when I have to man a reception desk, people don’t wish to be greeted by a coffee deprived scary mombie.
+This is not great when I have to handle a reception desk, and people don’t wish to be greeted by a coffee deprived scary mombie.

-What makes it worse is the GUFF I am thinking about isn't anything that's relevant, and these problems can easily be fixed, with simple changes and adjustments.
+What makes it worse is that the GUFF I am thinking about isn't relevant, and these problems can easily be fixed with simple changes and adjustments.
 I’m not by any means saying this is the case for everyone - I’m on about the mum stuff, everyday mum life!

-And if like me you work full time, you have the bonus of then running through your separate work list and the work emotions that come with it, stress, worry.
+And if you work full time like me, you have the bonus of then running through your separate work list and the work emotions that come with it, stress, and worry.

 See what I mean..?
 GUFF (When something is a load of nonsense) that shouldn't be keeping you awake at night only makes the following day HARDER, equaling one tired, emotionally challenged mamma.